mikezhang95/HDNO/README.md

 ### Reproduce the result

-We give a script that can evaluate the models of HDNO based on the pretrained models we provide on MultiWoz 2.0 and MultiWoz 2.1:
+We give a script that can evaluate HDNO based on the pretrained models we provide on MultiWoz 2.0 and MultiWoz 2.1:
 ```bash
 sh reproduce.sh
 ```